CKs-Technology-News/PrivacyTools/README.md

 List of GitHub repositories and articles with [list of dorks for different search engines](https://github.com/cipher387/Dorks-collections-list).
 I do not list [App Stores under Search Engines](https://www.indiehackers.com/post/app-stores-are-search-engines-06e1f883a2) because I do not want to confuse the average user and to avoid useless discussion about semantics and content discovery.

 Not so good in terms of privacy:
+- [Search Engine Party](https://searchengine.party/) – Overview of Search Engines, their features and security status.
 - [Bing](https://www.makeuseof.com/tag/best-privacy-focused-search-engines/)
 - [Brave Search](https://chef-koch.bearblog.dev/brave-browser-hardening-by-chef-koch/#brave-search-faq), the engine [falls back on external providers if not enough results are found](https://search.brave.com/help/independence).
 - [DuckDuckGo](http://techrights.org/2020/07/02/ddg-privacy-abuser-in-disguise/), please see [here](https://old.reddit.com/r/degoogle/comments/pwf7q0/twitter_censors_email_correspondence_that_appears/hegyiik/).
 [Users upset DuckDuckGo down-ranks sites associated with Russian disinformation](https://twitter.com/yegg/status/1501716484761997318), the question here is who decides what information is legit and what is actual fake or disinformation.
 [See DuckDuckGo lies, manipulates and corrupts](https://lemmy.eus/post/430).
 [DuckDuckGo paid by Microsoft to not block their trackers](https://twitter.com/shivan_kaul/status/1528879590772338689), see [here for more details](https://twitter.com/thezedwards/status/152880879598331904) and here [DuckDuckGo Sells Private Search Information of Users to Microsoft](https://bigleaguepolitics.com/revealed-duckduckgo-sells-private-search-information-of-users-to-microsoft/).
 [DuckDuckGo browser purposefully doesn't block Microsoft tracking scripts](https://twitter.com/thezedwards/status/1528808795983319041).